ghoss/m2disk/README.md

 # Lilith Modula-2 Machine Disk Utility
 This is a disk utility to create image files in Lilith Machine Format (compatible with e.g. Jos Dreesen's **Emulith** Lilith Emulator).
 Also, this tool can import and export files from/to a Lilith image file.

-Work in progress.
-Not in a usable state yet!

 ## Compiling And Installation
 1. Download the .tar.gz packages from the "[Releases](https://github.com/ghoss/m2disk/releases)" page.
 2. Extract and build: